felixrr/CloudFileEncryptionWrapper/README.md

 # CloudFileEncryptionWrapper
 A bash script that handles gpg and tar and puts the output in the right place for syncing to a cloud provider whilst maintaining annonymous filenames.
 This script does not do any syncing, just prepares them so that it doesn't matter so much whether you trust the cloud provider.

+## BIG WARNING

+Backup your encryption key pair somewhere other than in the cloud - if you loose it, your stumped.

 ## Instructions:

 Clone the code